sora-xor/sora-docs/src/sora-governance.md

 [Polkadot.js](https://polkadot.js.org/apps/#/preimages)

 :::info
-Anyone can create a preimage from the preimage section, but you cannot propose it in the Council.
+Anyone can create a preimage from the [preimage](https://polkadot.js.org/apps/#/preimages). section, but you cannot propose it in the Council.
 :::